simbit18/nuttx-testing-tools/nuttx/test/readme.txt

-spell checck with codespell (install witth: pip install codespell
+spell check with codespell (install with: pip install codespell